ftachacon/antelope/README.md

-## Antelope project: Attosecond electron dynamics in condensed-matter physics
+## Antelope: Attosecond electron dynamics in condensed-matter physics

 M3C is a general-purpose code, though its primary targets are those fragmentation processes that take place through non- radiative transitions, where their fragments remain together enough time such that the excess of energy becomes randomly distributed over all internal degrees of freedom.
 M3C allows studying fragmentation processes in a large variety of systems irrespective of their composition and the nature of the chemical bonding between their elementary constituents.